natqe/hooks-for-react/README.md

 ```
 ### **`useOrderedAsync`**
 ---
-This hook is like `useAsyncEffect`(useasynceffect) but it waits for the previous effect to end before the next effect starts.
+This hook is like [`useAsyncEffect`](useasynceffect) but it waits for the previous effect to end before the next effect starts.

 **Note**: Use `useLayoutOrderedAsync` for the layout effect version.